top of page

 Financial accounts are compiled by a tax accountant at year-end.
 They consist of a profit and loss statement and a balance sheet for a business, company, or other entity's financial year.

-Management accounts are compiled internally on a monthly or quarterly basis.
+Management accounts are compiled internally monthly or quarterly.
 They consist of various reports decided by those who review them.

 Part 2: Preparing Management Accounts